gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 $$ c_{ij} = \frac{1}{N} \sum_{n=1}^{N} x_{e_n} (w^E_n)^T $$

 This is then incorporated as the edge features into the attention score between nodes via a bias-like term.
-However, you may question why are these encodings being added to the attention scores as such.
-When considering where to incorporate these features into the attention calculation, it’s essential that the chosen approach carries over to all layers.
 After incorporating the edge and spatial encodings, the value of $$A_{ij}$$ is now:

 $$ A_{ij} = \frac{(h_i W_Q)(h_j W_K)^T}{\sqrt{d}} + b_{\phi(v_i,v_j)} + c_{ij} $$